jinluchang/Qlattice/docs/contents/env-vars.md

 - `q_verbose`

   Level of verbosity.
 Need to be more than `0` for the timing info to be shown automatically.
-Suggested setting is: `export q_verbose=2`
+Possible setting can be: `export q_verbose=2`

   Default is `-1`.